Actuarial Science (MS)

 Genetic Counseling (MS)

-The Master of Science in Genetic Counseling provides high-quality training through dynamic coursework, dedicated mentoring, diverse fieldwork, and innovative research, in order to develop motivated genetic counselors to meet the needs of an expanding landscape in genetics and genomics.
+The Master of Science in Genetic Counseling provides high-quality clinical training through dynamic coursework, dedicated mentoring, diverse fieldwork, and innovative research, in order to develop motivated genetic counselors to meet the needs of an expanding landscape in genetics and genomics.

 Geriatric Dental Medicine (CAGS)